spacewalkproject/spacewalk-wiki/HowToInstallNightly.md

 # Spacewalk Installation Instructions

 These are installation instructions for new installations of Spacewalk Nightly (2.7).
-If you are upgrading from older versions, see HowToUpgrade.
+If you are upgrading from older versions, see [[HowToUpgrade]].

 Spacewalk 2.6 installation instructions are available at [[HowToInstall26]].